William Brian London

 Brian London is an associate in the firm’s New Orleans office.
 He represents employers in a variety of employment-related disputes, including cases arising under the Americans with Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964, Age Discrimination in Employment Act (ADEA), Equal Pay Act (EPA), Fair Labor Standards Act (FLSA), and Family and Medical Leave Act (FMLA), among other federal and state employment laws.
 Furthermore, he regularly represents clients in disputes involving non-competition and non-solicitation agreements, breaches of fiduciary duty, and theft of trade secrets.
 Prior to joining the firm, Brian served as a law clerk to the Honorable Carl J. Barbier, United States District Judge for the Eastern District of Louisiana.

-Brian was recognized as a “Top Lawyer” in Labor & Employment Law by New Orleans Magazine and has been included in Louisiana Super Lawyers – Rising Stars from 2015-2016.
+Brian was recognized as a “Top Lawyer” in Labor & Employment Law for 2015 by New Orleans Magazine and has been included in each edition of Louisiana Super Lawyers - Rising Stars from 2015 to the present.

 Honors & Leadership

-- President of the Board of Directors, New Orleans Speech and Hearing Center
+- New Orleans Speech and Hearing Center – President, Board of Directors

 Seminars & Speaking Engagements

 - 2017 Employment Law Update, South Central Industrial Association (October 26, 2017)